sverweij/dependency-cruiser/doc/rules-reference.md

 #### Usage note

-The `maxDepth` option is there to help with visualizing.
+The `maxDepth` option is there to help with visualising.
 If your goal is to _validate_ this option is best left alone as you'll miss a dependency or two otherwise.

 ### `prefix`: prefix links in reports